MasonN808/personal_website/index.md

 My research interests lie in reinforcement learning, machine learning, and metareasoning.
 However, in general, I enjoy finding and exploring intersections between mathematics and AI research.

-Fun Fact: My Erd&ouml;s number is 4
+Fun Fact: My Erd&ouml;s number will be 4

 <!-- ### Inline styles and components
 Text can be **bold**, _italic_, or ~~strikethrough~~.